 Program’s Impact on Student Learning

-Significant positive impact on PAR total score and letter-word reading subscale for kindergarten.
+- Significant positive impact on PAR total score for kindergarten.

-Significant positive impact on total GRADE score and the comprehension subscale in 2nd Grade.
+- Significant positive impact on total GRADE score in 2nd Grade.

 The Predictive Assessment of Reading (PAR), is a one-on-one, teacher administered, universal screening and diagnostic tool for pre-reading skills for grades K-3.